dannythorne/MakingMinecraft_Take02/README.md

      ![Run the Game](./ScreenCaps/game_running.png "Run the Game")

-     If you have audio on your computer, you should here the familiar dirt block breaking sound now when you click on a block.
+     If you have audio on your computer, you should now hear the familiar sound of a dirt block breaking when you click on a block.

   8. Stop the game.